Vilanjaya/HydroSync-System/README.md

 # HydroSync System
-Designing a water level controlling system using a PIC16F877A micro-controller involves interfacing sensors to detect water levels, programming the micro-controller, and implementing control logic.
-In this example, I'll outline a basic system using interrupts to monitor water levels and control a pump to maintain a desired level.
-Please note that this is a simplified example, and actual implementations may vary based on specific requirements and hardware.
+Designed a water level controlling system using a PIC16F877A micro-controller involves interfacing sensors to detect water levels, programming the micro-controller, and implementing control logic.
+A outline of the system using interrupts to monitor water levels and control a pump to maintain a desired level.

 **Components Needed:**